CatalaLang/catala-book/src/3-2-compilation-deployment.md

 scopes will be translated as a Java class (and as functions in C or Python).
 Scope computations are done in the class constructor.
 Hence, to execute the scope, we need to instantiate this class and retrieve the result.

+Moreover, for every backend, there exists a dedicated version of the Catala runtime.
+This component is necessary for the compilation and execution of the generated Catala programs.
+Runtimes will describe Catala types and data-structures, specific errors as well as an API to manipulate them from the targeted languages.
+The files for the runtime should be included in the `_targets/<target-name>`; you can also copy them over to your project and reference their types and functions from your app.

-Here is a simple Java program that executes our scope:
+Putting this all together, here is for instance a simple Java program that executes our scope:

 ```java
 import catala.runtime.CatalaMoney;